 BROMSGROVE hockey player Dan Fox admit he’s weighing up his options after helping Team GB finish fourth at the London Olympics.

-The 29-year-old played a big part as the host nation had their best finish since 1998, when they played in the bronze medal decider against world number one Australia and lost 3-1 on Saturday at the Riverbank Arena.
+The 29-year-old played a big part as the host nation had their best finish since 1998, when they played in the bronze medal decider against world number one Australia and lost 3-1 on Saturday at

 Britain had came through the group stage undefeated, beating Argentina and Pakistan and well as drawing with South Africa, Spain and Australia.

 They were stunned in the semi-finals when they went down to the Netherlands 9-2 in a one-sided semi-final, before putting in a strong display in Saturday’s medal match.